t-tang/guice-bridge-jit-injector/README.md

     GuiceBridge.getGuiceBridge().initializeGuiceBridge(serviceLocator);
     GuiceIntoHK2Bridge guiceBridge = serviceLocator.getService(GuiceIntoHK2Bridge.class);
     //guiceBridge.bridgeGuiceInjector(Guice.createInjector(new GuiceModule()));
-    // Undeclared bindings under org.ttang packages will be bound automatically by Guice guiceBridge.bridgeGuiceInjector(GuiceBridgeJitInjector.create(new GuiceModule(), "org.company.app"));
+    // Undeclared bindings under org.company.app packages will be bound automatically by Guice guiceBridge.bridgeGuiceInjector(GuiceBridgeJitInjector.create(new GuiceModule(), "org.company.app"));
 ```
 In a real application you will probably want to use this same Injector instance for your regular code as well, so you could pass the Guice injector to the Jersey ResourceConfig through a ServletContext attribute and use it to initialize the bridge.